OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 cd mamba_installation
 ```

-Now we have made a directory for it, let's get a copy of the miniForge install script**:
+Now we have made a directory for it, let's get a copy of the miniForge installation script:

 ```bash
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
 ```

+**NOTE:** If you are installing software on Windows or Mac computers, your will need to download the appropriate installation script for your specific operating system (see <https://github.com/conda-forge/miniforge#mambaforge> for the correct download url to use).
+The command above automatically detects the right system and type of CPU architecture on our Linux system using the `uname` and `uname -m` commands, but might not work for certain operating systems or CPUs.

 We recommend downloading the latest version of the install script unless there are known issues with it.
-**NOTE: If you are installing software on Windows or Mac machines your will need to download the correct installation script for these your system - see https://github.com/conda-forge/miniforge#mambaforge for the correct download url to use.
-The command above that automatically detects the right system/chip for our linux system (i.e using the uname, and uname -m commands) but might not work for Apple Silicon processors etc.**

-The Mamba forge script will download Conda & Mamba and preconfigure it to use the conda-forge channel (we will adjust this later)
+The downloaded script will download Conda and Mamba and preconfigure it to use the `conda-forge` channel (we will adjust this configuration later).

-**3) Now let's run the install script to install Conda**
+#### 3) Now let's run the install script to install Conda**

 ```bash
 bash Miniforge3-$(uname)-$(uname -m).sh -b -p conda
 ```

-`-b` tells the installation script to run without prompts and not to modify your `.bashrc` or `.bash_profile` file
+`-b` tells the installation script to run without prompts and not to modify your `.bashrc` or `.bash_profile` file (b stands for "batch mode").

+`-p` sets the path where you want conda to be installed.
+This can be an absolute or relative path.
-`-p` sets where you want conda to be installed - this will create a conda directory and install everything within it
+In this example, the command will create a `conda` directory in the working directory, and install everything within it.

-**NOTE: again if you are installing on your own mac/windows machine the above command might not work.
-Might need to correct the Mambaforge.sh filename to the correct OS/architecture i.e. replace the $(uname) and $(uname -m).**
+**NOTE:** Again, if you are installing on your own MacOS or Windows computer, the above command might not work.
+You might need to adjust the filename of the Miniforge script for the correct operating system and/or CPU architecture (i.e., replace the `$(uname)` and/or `$(uname -m)`).

-**4) Let's tell terminal where to find the Conda software, by adding its location to our $PATH variable**
+#### 4) Let's tell terminal where to find the Conda software, by adding its location to our $PATH variable**

 ```
 # let's check where we have installed it to help us with the next command